-Legendary trumpeter Federico Torres will be honored in a special presentation during the 5th Annual International Mariachi Conference held at the University of San Diego (USD), March 10 & 11, 2017.
-The presentation will be held Friday, March 10, at 10 a.m. in the Shiley Theatre of the USD Camino Hall music building, and is open to the public.
+Legendary trumpeter Federico Torres was honored in a special presentation during the 5th Annual International Mariachi Conference held at the University of San Diego (USD), March 10 & 11, 2017.
+The presentation was held Friday, March 10, at 10 a.m. in the Shiley Theatre of the USD Camino Hall music building, and was open to the public.

-Federico extends his personal invitation: “I’d like to invite all mariachi students and fans to attend my presentation, which will be more of an informal talk than a formal conference.
-I hope the public asks lots of questions, and I’ll try to answer them all.
-My ex-compañero Rigoberto Alfaro will be there to help me fill in some of the gaps, and my good friend Jonny Clark, whom I’ve known for 40 years, will be moderating and projecting photos.
-I wish there were more opportunities like this,” says Torres, “because there is a need to continue to share important historical mariachi information.”
+Federico explains: “It was more of an informal talk than a formal conference.
+The public asked lots of questions, and my ex-compañero Rigoberto Alfaro was be there to help me fill in some of the gaps.
+My good friend Jonny Clark, whom I’ve known for 40 years, moderated and projected photos.
+I wish there were more opportunities like this, because there’s a important need to share historical mariachi information.”

 Federico Torres Martínez was born in Guadalajara, where he studied the trumpet as a boy and where, by age 14, he was already playing with professional mariachis.
 By age 16 he had moved to Mexico City and joined the famous Mariachi Perla de Occidente, where his bandmates included Jesús Rodríguez de Híjar, Rigoberto Alfaro, and Juan Pinzón, all of whom he would eventually play with in Mariachi Vargas.
 After leaving Perla, Federico worked with Mariachi América de Alfredo Serna, Mariachi Nacional de Arcadio Elías, and Mariachi Tolteca de Miguel Martínez.